Mark-McAdam/Udemy-sagemaker-ml-specialty/Section-1-Introduction/111-notes.md

+Section 1-8
+good section for making just a prediction IAM role for predictions

 Mostly just an introduction to the course.
 Looking forward to more exposure to all the resources within AWS for training and deploying machine learning models.

 About the specialty certification exam